 We researched the top factories in China and we found the following things:

 1) The paint color options can be strange and generally poor representations of the original colors they seek to emulate.
 Some of the metallic colors like gold and silver do turn out okay.

 2) Metal Chiavari chairs are light, but very hollow feeling and make a lot of noise when in use.

-3) I sat down on one sample and pushed on the chair back hard for about 1 minute and this caused the chair to collapse and break.
+3) We sat down on one sample and pushed on the chair back hard for about 1 minute and this caused the chair to collapse and break.
 The construction was very poor.

 The concept of Aluminum Chiavari Chairs is generally a good idea… it’s lightweight, and metal can be stronger than wood.
 However, we found this is not the case in the chairs we tested.
 The Aluminum is indeed lightweight, but the joints are all held together by improper welds- it is much harder to weld aluminum than to weld steel, so for the low prices, it seems these welds were done in an unsophisticated manner.
 These chairs have hard but brittle joints and that are strong initially, but once force is applied in cycles (such as stacking, and sitting down on the chairs repeatedly), the weld breaks easily.